Inference on LATEs with covariates: Saturated instrumental variable estimation

 \subsection{A causal estimand}

 We now consider an estimand identical to that of TSLS when the number of possible values of the vector of controls is fixed, but that does not suffer from the many instrument bias when the number of covariate values grows.
-Define the matrix $V=[Z,W]$ consisting of the instrument interactions and the covariate group indicators, and define the residual maker matrix ${M}_{Z,W}=I-V(V'V)^{-1}V'$.
+Define the matrix $V=[W,Z]$ consisting of the covariate group indicators and the instrument interactions, and the residual maker matrix ${M}_{W,Z}=I-V(V'V)^{-1}V'$.
 The SIVE estimand is specified as

-where $D$ is a diagonal matrix with diagonal elements such that $P_{ii}=[{M}_{Z,W}D{M}_{Z,W}]_{ii}$.
-It follows that \eqref{eq:sive} is a jacknife estimand, which removes the diagonal of $P$ and hence the bias in the TSLS estimand.
-At the same time, by pre- and post-multiplying $D$ by ${M}_{Z,W}$, the controls are projected out correctly and the bias in JIVE is prevented.
-In addition to the controls, ${M}_{Z,W}$ also projects out the instrument interactions, removing the bias in the TSLS estimand.
+where $D$ is a diagonal matrix with diagonal elements such that $P_{ii}=[{M}_{W,Z}D{M}_{W,Z}]_{ii}$.
+It follows that \eqref{eq:sive} is a jackknife estimand, which removes the diagonal of $P$ and hence the many instrument bias in the TSLS estimand.
+At the same time, by pre- and post-multiplying $D$ by ${M}_{W,Z}$, the controls are projected out correctly and the bias in JIVE is prevented.
+In addition to the controls, ${M}_{W,Z}$ also projects out the instrument interactions, and therefore does not affect the causal estimand that TSLS is targeting.

 The SIVE estimator has been proposed by \citet*{chao2023jackknife} as Fixed Effect Jackknife IV (FEJIV).
-They show that the diagonal elements of $D$ can be obtained by solving a system of linear equations with a unique solution, and derive consistency results in a linear instrumental variable regression with fixed effects using panel data with many weak instruments.
-Within our saturated setting, we can derive a closed-form expression for $D$, and show that the estimator identifies a weighted average of covariate-specific LATEs.
-These results require a different, but arguably weaker set of assumptions.
-For instance, we allow the number of control dummies and instrument interactions to be asymptotically non-negligible relative to the sample size, and \cref{ass:group_size} relaxes Assumption 6 in \citet{chao2023jackknife} that requires $m_{g}\geq 3$ and $n_{g}-m_{g}\geq 3$.
+They show that the diagonal elements of $D$ can be obtained by solving a system of linear equations with a unique solution, and derive consistency results in a linear instrumental variable panel data model with fixed effects, where the number of instruments increases slowly with the sample size.
+Within our saturated setting, we can derive a closed-form expression for $D$, and show that the estimand identifies a weighted average of covariate-specific LATEs.
+These results require a weaker set of assumptions as we allow the number of control dummies and instrument interactions to be asymptotically non-negligible relative to the sample size.
+Furthermore, Assumption~\ref{ass:group_size} relaxes Assumption 6 in \citet{chao2023jackknife} that requires $m_{1,g}\geq 3$ and $m_{0,g}\geq 3$.